aspeakman/DBTruck3/README.md

 * On-the-fly addition of new columns to a table
 * Transparent I/O of most common base types and any other objects that can be pickled
 * Independent storage and retrieval of named variables (metadata)
-* Configurable I/O conversion of data types from underlying databases
+* Configurable I/O conversion of Python data types to/from underlying databases

 Quick start
 ----------